elightup/slim-seo/readme.txt

 So, we made [**Slim SEO**](https://elightup.com/products/slim-seo/).

-**Slim SEO** follow the philosophy of WordPress, decision over option.
-That means we provide an SEO plugin for WordPress where the configuration has been done automatically.
+**Slim SEO** is a full-featured SEO plugin, that's done right!
+It provides a complete SEO solution for WordPress where the configuration has been done automatically.
 Users do not need to care about their complex and semantic options.

 So what does **Slim SEO** do?